Expectations of Student Conduct

 Florida State College at Jacksonville is an equal access/equal opportunity/affirmative action college in education and employment.
 The commitment of the College’s District Board of Trustees and the College administration to equal opportunity extends to all facets of governance, operational procedures, instructional programs, student activities and services.

-The admission and employment policies of the College provide equal access to educational services and equal opportunity for employment within the College.
+The admission and employment policies of the College provide equal access to educational services and equal opportunity for employment within the College in compliance with state and federal law.

 Florida State College at Jacksonville provides equal access to education, employment, programs, services and activities and does not discriminate on the basis of race, creed, ethnicity, color, national origin, religion, gender, age, marital status or genetic information.
 The College Equity Officer has been designated to handle inquiries regarding the non-discrimination policies and may be contacted at firstname.lastname@example.org or (904) 632-3221.